tests and demonstrations of limits of human observation

 |

-also see SLIDE SHOWS and JURY RESEARCH
+also see SLIDE SHOWS and JURY RESEARCH and LINKS

-Tests and demonstrations showing that observers and witnesses:
+Visual tests and demonstrations showing that observers and witnesses:

 Witnesses can be unaware of people, objects, and events in a situation, despite being attentive to the situation.
 A witness's attentional focus affects what the witness observes.
 A witness might state that he or she did not see a person or object, despite that person or object having been present.